Bayesian inference in high-dimensional models: Learning structural relationship among many variables

 \section{Learning structural relationship among many variables}

-In this section, we review methods for finding relations among a large number of variables by studying some features on their joint distributions, and the associated convergence results.
+In this section, we review methods for identifying relationships among a large number of variables by examining features of their joint distributions and the associated convergence results.
 In Subsection~5.1, large covariance matrices are considered.
 In Subsection~5.2, Bayesian estimation of sparse precision matrices, which may have specific structures like banding or can be unstructured, is considered.
 Classification using a high-dimensional predictor is considered in Subsection~5.3.
 Relations among non-Gaussian variables are studied in Subsection~5.4, and semiparametric models for finding structural relations are considered in Subsection~5.5.